-Pomodoro Technique was a time management method by Francesco Cirillo in the 1980’s.
+Pomodoro Technique was a time management method by Francesco Cirillo in the 1980s.
 This application follows the original technique but in a technical way.
-It allows you to decide on the task to be done, then set a timer allowing you to work within the designated time.
+It allows you to decide on the task to be done and then set a timer allowing you to work within the designated time.
 It also rings for short or longer breaks depending on your task and set time.

 It is one of the best productivity apps for students.
 It allows you to stay focused by providing a little plant that grows while you keep aside your phone.
 The tree starts to wither when you go through any app like Instagram or WhatsApp.
 The app’s creativity allows you to stay focused.

-This is an exclusive self-care app, that gives you tools for your mental health such as, meditation, mental health test, prompted journals and self-care motivations built by therapists and coaches.
+This is an exclusive self-care app, that gives you tools for your mental health such as meditation, mental health tests, prompted journals and self-care motivations built by therapists and coaches.
 It also helps you care about your proper sleep routine.
-It is created to allow you to improve your mental health to achieve happiness by scientifically proven techniques of Cognitive Behavioral Therapy (CBT), Mindfulness and Dialectical Behavioral Therapy (DBT).
+It is created to allow you to improve your mental health to achieve happiness through scientifically proven techniques of Cognitive Behavioral Therapy (CBT), Mindfulness, and Dialectical Behavioral Therapy (DBT).

-THAP, also known as The Happiness Project, is a mental wellness app that enables you to deal with stress, anxiety, depression and a wide array of mental health ailments by equipping you with mental wellbeing tools so you can design your unique wellbeing journey.
-THAP has something for everyone like, daily short mental wellness workouts, Psychological first aid tools, self-therapy modules, online counselling & therapy, and journaling.
+THAP, also known as The Happiness Project, is a mental wellness app that enables you to deal with stress, anxiety, depression, and a wide array of mental health ailments by equipping you with mental well-being tools so you can design your unique well-being journey.
+THAP has something for everyone like daily short mental wellness workouts, Psychological first aid tools, self-therapy modules, online counseling & therapy, and journaling.

-While you focus and work on all the above aspects, you can also develop the creative side of you.
-Technology has paved the way for many fun apps that can help you develop and learn in an interesting manner.
-Instead of playing Pubg, you may want to play something more brain developing.
-Or, instead of binge watching some Korean series with English subtitles, you may want to learn the language itself!
+While you focus and work on all the above aspects, you can also develop the creative side of yourself.
+Technology has paved the way for many fun apps that can help you develop and learn interestingly.
+Instead of playing Pubg, you may want to play something more brain-developing.
+Or, instead of binge-watching some Korean series with English subtitles, you may want to learn the language itself!
 Look for these few apps that we have listed below.